What Business Insurance Do I Need?

 You can also get cover for claims made by a third party against your business and any professional advice that you may provide (for example, if you’re an architect or designer).

-An insurance policy can also act as a kind of credential in a business to business setting.
+An insurance policy can also act as a kind of credential in a business-to-business setting.

 What insurance do I need for my business?